A Peruvian restaurant will open its new location in Bear later this month.

-Four-year-old Peruchos closed its location on Capitol Trail at the end of last month and announced it would occupy the former Grotto Pizza location at 1200 Pulaski Highway.
-No opening date was announced.
+Four-year-old Peruchos closed a cramped location on Capitol Trail, Newark, at the end of March and announced it would occupy the former Grotto Pizza location at 1200 Pulaski Highway.

 The new location is in the busy area near Governor’s Square.
 However, Grotto ended up closing the restaurant in 2015, citing the opening of its restaurant in Middletown.

-Perucho’s Capitol Trail location was near the Chicken House, a Peruvian restaurant that also specialized in the unique form of spiced rotisserie chicken.
+Perucho’s Capitol Trail location was near the Chicken House, a Peruvian restaurant and specialized in the unique form of spiced rotisserie chicken.

 According to a Facebook Post from Perucho’s, “Now, we know that this is a big move, and it might be just out of reach for some of our customers but we highly encourage all of our supporters to come on down when we move.
 We will have much more room for families and a bigger staff to accommodate for all of our old and new customers.
 With this new location, we would also be able to try a new fast casual restaurant concept that will have all our chicken meals right in front of you for your choosing!
 This will allow for food to come out faster and for us to be completely transparent with our customers.”

 Chicken House operated a location in north Wilmington for a time and more recently opened a restaurant in Middletown.